Automating your syringe packaging line may be one of your best strategies for increasing speed and output.

-There are many approaches to increasing the speed and output capacity of your packaging line to meet the extremely high demand generated by the COVID pandemic.
-As vaccine production and distribution roll out globally in the upcoming months, the ability to ramp up production and packaging of syringes may require a combination of tactics.
-Automation may be one of your best strategies.
+There are many approaches to improving capacity of your packaging line to meet the extremely high demand generated by the COVID pandemic.
+As vaccine production and distribution continue to roll out globally, the ability to ramp up production and packaging of syringes may require a combination of tactics.

 - Add more labor to the line.
 If your line isn’t automated, more workers are required to do jobs that automation could accomplish or help with.
 These jobs include loading, unloading, completing checks, and labeling.
 However, adding labor doesn’t always mean expanded capacity and output.
 Your primary packaging machine is only so big and can package a finite number of syringes at a time.
 Moreover, additional staff is costly and manual labor can be unreliable.